The Story of Katetaula Community

 With strongholds in the community like witchcraft, alcohol abuse, childhood marriage and a lack of understanding of the importance of education, the local Hands at Work team in Luanshya and Zambia Regional Support Team (RST) are continuing to walk with and invest in the Care Workers as they grow.

-The local Hands at Work team in Luanshya currently supports eight Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Luanshya currently supports ten Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Katetaula.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.